 Students are required to receive appropriate training and supervision prior to providing telehealth services.
-We strongly encourage you to review this presentation as a supplement to more formal training you receive on site prior to being granted permission to provide telehealth.
+You must review this presentation prior to being granted permission to provide telehealth.

 In alignment with the missions of Walden University, the College of Social and Behavioral Sciences, and the Central Office of Field Experience, the School of Psychology Office of Field Experience serves all psychology programs by nurturing adult learners to apply their skills as scholar-practitioners in culturally and contextually diverse opportunities.